mcphee11/genesys-cloud-messaging-survey/README.md

 If you open up a Performance Workspace view with "Interactions" you can add the "metric" `External Tag` this will then show the columns with the "NPS: X" answers in them and if you want to "filter" you can search for `External Tag` and then type in the score you want for example to see all the ones that gave you a score of 0 you would type "NPS: 0"

 ![](/docs/images/report.png?raw=true)

+## Final thoughts

+If you do require more then one question and want to use the native Web Survey solution for analytics etc. This can be done and I recommend using the [voice survey](https://github.com/mcphee11/genesys-cloud-voice-survey) solution as an example of how you could take the answers given to this BOT in the above and then use a `WorkFlow` to cache the answers and POST scores to the web survey URL.
+This would require a survey URL to be generated so only work for agent involved interactions but is completely achievable as well.
+I did NOT add this to this documentation as I have already documented that process in the voice example as well as it was to complex for a LOT of users so for those that want to do it reference the voice for the required DataActions etc.

 <summary><h3>👨‍💻 Previous Method</h3></summary>
 <details>